PowerShell/PowerShell/docs/dev-process/coding-guidelines.md

 ### Commenting Conventions

+* Place the comment on a separate line, not at the end of a line of code.

+* Begin comment text with an uppercase letter.
+  It's recommended to end comment text with a period but not required.

-* Add comments when changes are not trivial or could be confusing.
+* Add comments where the code is not trivial or could be confusing.

-* Add comments when a reviewer needs help to understand your changes.
+* Add comments where a reviewer needs help to understand the code.

 * Update/remove existing comments when you are changing the corresponding code.

-* Make sure the added/updated comments are accurate and easy to understand.
+* Make sure the added/updated comments are meaningful, accurate and easy to understand.

 * Public members must use [doc comments](https://msdn.microsoft.com/en-us/library/b2s063f7.aspx).
   Internal and private members may use doc comments but it is not required.